MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 Structuring dedicated time for technical learning helps ensure people have time to build confidence on their ability to assess cloud security and think through how to adapt their existing skills and processes.
 Even the most talented special operations teams in the military need training and intelligence to perform at their best.

-**Who**: All roles that directly interact with cloud technology (in security and IT departments) should dedicate time for technical learning on cloud platforms and how to secure them.
+**Who:** All roles that directly interact with cloud technology (in security and IT departments) should dedicate time for technical learning on cloud platforms and how to secure them.

 Additionally security and IT technical managers (and often project managers) should develop familiarity with some technical details for securing cloud resources (as this will help them more effectively lead and coordinate cloud initiatives).

-**How**: Ensure that technical professionals in security have time set aside for self-paced training on how to secure cloud assets.
+**How:** Ensure that technical professionals in security have time set aside for self-paced training on how to secure cloud assets.
 While not always feasible, ideally provide access to formal training with an experienced instructor and hands-on labs.

 > [!IMPORTANT]
 > Identity protocols are critical to access control in the cloud but often not prioritized in on-premises security, so security teams should ensure to focus on developing familiarity with these protocols and logs.